-When you are injured in a car accident, that instant everything changes.
-Many times, car accident injuries mean not only medical care and attention, but also a long recovery process, especially when the injuries are severe.
-More often than not, making a full recovery requires missing work. lost wages from car accident
+The instant you are injured in a car crash and are unable to work, everything changes.
+Many times, car accident injuries mean not only immediate medical care and attention but also a long recovery process, especially when the injuries are severe.
+More often than not, making a full recovery requires missing work which can result in lost wages.

 So, the question is: Can you get paid for missing work after a car accident?
 Luckily, the answer is generally yes.
 Just because you are suffering physically, does not mean you should have to suffer financially for injuries that you did not cause.
-Lost wage compensation is available (and an extremely common area of financial recovery) but requires filing a personal injury claim.
+Lost wage compensation is available to victims of car accidents.
+However, that requires filing a personal injury claim.

 What Are Lost Wages?

 Lost wages are typically covered by an insurance company.
-If another driver caused the accident that resulted in your injuries, that driver’s insurance company will often be responsible for covering your lost wages.
+If another driver caused the accident that resulted in your injuries, that driver’s auto insurance company will often be responsible for covering your lost income.
+It’s important to file a claim as most car insurance policies cover bodily injury.
 In a more serious case, you may have to file a personal injury lawsuit against the other driver, in which case the driver’s personal funds would contribute to covering your lost wages.

-Calculating and Proving Lost Wages from Car Accident
+Calculating and Proving Lost Wages from Car Accidents

 In normal cases, lost wages are calculated by simply multiplying your pay rate by the amount of work you missed because of your injury.
 If you get paid $15 an hour and missed 40 hours of work, your lost wages would be $600.
-If you are a salaried worker, lost wages will simply be calculated by looking at how much of your salary you would have earned during the time you missed work.
+If you are a salaried worker, lost wages will simply be calculated by looking at how much of your salary you would have earned during the time at work missed.
+It is important to keep track of the number of hours or time at work that was missed in order to get compensated for your loss properly.

 Proving your lost wages from a car accident is generally simple.
 You will typically need: